 Sometimes life throws curveballs.
 It’s important to be prepared and know what to do when they come up, and this is especially true of financial emergencies.
 Many people feel like there is no way out if things go south financially, but that isn’t the case at all.
 There are many steps you can take to get yourself back on the right track.
 One of the most important things to do is make a plan and make sure you can follow it.
 It may be hard to know where to begin, but if you take some time and really think through your options, it will become much clearer.
-If you’re considering to file for bankruptcy, you may want to consult with a bankruptcy attorney first so you’ll have a better understanding of your financial situation.
+If you’re considering to file for bankruptcy, you may want to consult with a bankruptcy attorney first.
+With the help of a bankruptcy attorney, you’ll have a better understanding of your financial situation.

 Here are ways to go when in a financial emergency.